In this post, you are going to learn everything that you need to know about the Angular FormArray

 In this post, we will cover the following topics:

-• What is an Angular FormArray?
+- What is an Angular

-• When to use an Angular FormArray vs a FormGroup?
+directive - When to use an Angular

 This post is part of our ongoing series on Angular Forms, you can find all the articles available here.

-So without further ado, let's get started learning everything that we need to know about Angular FormArray!
+So without further ado, let's get started learning everything that we need to know about Angular FormArray

 What is an Angular FormArray?

-In Angular Reactive Forms, every form has a form model defined programmatically using the FormControl and FormGroup APIs, or alternatively using the more concise FormBuilder API, which we will be using throughout this guide.
+In Angular Reactive Forms, every form has a form model defined programmatically using the FormControl

-In most cases, all the form fields of a form are well known upfront, and so we can define a static model for a form using a FormGroup:
+In most cases, all the form fields of a form are well known upfront, and so we can define a static model for a form using a FormGroup

-As we can see, using a FormGroup, we can define a group of related form controls, their initial values, and form validation rules, and give property names for each field of the form.
+, we can define a group of related form controls, their initial values, and form validation rules, and give property names for each field of the form.

 This is possible because this is a static form with a pre-defined number of fields that are all known upfront, which is the most common case when it comes to forms.